preaction/www.indiepalate.com/pantry/cauliflower/index.markdown

 and bruising.
 The cauliflower should be a creamy white color, and should feel heavy for its size.

+Cauliflower freezes well, so if you're pressed for time, or only need a little bit, it's okay to buy frozen.

 ## Storage

 Most often cauliflower will come wrapped tightly in plastic, which traps